 In the 2017 Autumn Budget and as part of the city region's sixth devolution deal, Greater Manchester Combined Authority (GMCA) and Government agreed to work together to develop one of the UK's first local industrial strategies.
-The GM Local Industrial Strategy will reflect the main themes of the national Industrial Strategy White Paper whilst taking a placebased approach that builds on the area's unique strengths and ensures all people in Greater Manchester (GM) can contribute to, and benefit from, economic change.
+The GM Local Industrial Strategy will reflect the main themes of the national Industrial Strategy White Paper whilst taking a place-based approach that builds on the area's unique strengths and ensures all people in Greater Manchester (GM) can contribute to, and benefit from, economic change.

 A robust and credible evidence base is critical to underpin the Local Industrial Strategy and to make the case for what needs to be done to deliver sustainable growth for Greater Manchester and its residents.
-It will also be critical to ensure buy-in from local and national public and private stakeholders - building on the success of the Manchester Independent Economic Review (MIER) a decade ago.
+It will also be critical to ensure buy-in from local and national public and private stakeholders - building on the success of the Manchester Independent Economic Review (MIER)4 a decade ago.

 Development of the evidence base underpinning the Local Industrial Strategy is being taken forward by the Greater Manchester Independent Prosperity Review.
 The review is being led by a panel of independent experts chaired by Professor Diane Coyle (Bennett Professor of Public Policy, University of Cambridge).
-The other members of the panel are: Stephanie Flanders (Head of Bloomberg Economics); Professor Ed Glaeser (Professor of Economics, Harvard University); Professor Mariana Mazzucato (Professor in the Economics of Innovation, University College London); Professor Henry Overman (Professor of Economic Geography, London School of Economics), and; Darra Singh (Government & Public Sector Lead at EY).
+The other members of the panel are: Stephanie Flanders (Head of Bloomberg Economics); Professor Ed Glaeser (Fred and Eleanor Glimp Professor of Economics, Harvard University); Professor Mariana Mazzucato (Professor in the Economics of Innovation, University College London); Professor Henry Overman (Professor of Economic Geography, London School of Economics, and Director of the What Works Centre for Local Economic Growth), and; Darra Singh (Government & Public Sector Lead at EY).